SmileVP/Hall_booking/readme.txt

 Hi Welcome to my Hall Booking API Task.

-I have deployed this in Render. https://hall-booking-l4ak.onrender.com
+I have deployed this task in Render. https://hall-booking-l4ak.onrender.com

 1. We can create a room with https://hall-booking-l4ak.onrender.com/create_room